 In this section, we investigate the dependence of the localization parameters on the waves' nonlinearity $a_0$.
 We concentrate on mild non-linearity parameter $a_0 \leq 1$; see Ref. \cite{2025arXiv250906230T} for the case of $a_0 \geq 1$.
 At mild $a_0\leq 1$ there are two competing effects.
 First, smaller $a_0$ reduce the strength of interaction.
 Second, larger $a_0$ lead to bulk acceleration of pair plasma and corresponding density pile-up; these effects complicate interpretation of the results.

-In this Section, we start with progressively higher $a_0= 10^{-2}, 3\times 10^{-2}, 10^{-1} $.
-We draw two important conclusions: (i) \EM\ waves are reflected by pair plasma; (ii) in pair plasma bulk acceleration by the EM pulse completely switches to the snowplow regimes, as opposed to ponderomotive push, as early as $a_0=10^{-1}$, \S \ref{bulk}.
-At smaller intensities, bulk acceleration is intermediate between the two regimes.
+In this Section, we start with progressively higher $a_0= 10^{-2}, 10^{-1} $. { We draw two important conclusions: (i) long \EM\ pulses, extending beyond (\ref{L}), are reflected by pair plasma; (ii) as a result of the reflection, in pair plasma bulk acceleration by the EM pulse switches to the snowplow regimes, as opposed to ponderomotive push, as early as $a_0=10^{-1}$, \S \ref{bulk}.
+At smaller intensities, bulk acceleration is intermediate between the two regimes. }